c-ae/cryptopt-pldi23/README_full.md

 ### Evaluation

-This list is sorted by `elapsed cycles`, note the `...k cycles` of the implementation with the fastest compiler settings.
+This list is sorted by `elapsed cycles`, note the `...k cycles`.
-Find the column in Table 6, that is closest to your architecture.
+Find the column in Table 7, that is closest to your architecture.
 Then compare the ...k cycle values.

 If you happen to have a very similar architecture, the numbers should be very similar, too.
 (May consider turning off boosting and HyperThread'ing as well as fixing the frequency).
+If the absolute numbers deviate significantly (as in our case above, because we did not fix the frequency), the relative order and ratios should still match.
+To check this,
-- Now find the implementations with the '+CryptOpt' suffixes.
+- Find the implementations with the '+CryptOpt' suffixes.
 - Compare with the default ones. (i.e. `OSSL fe-64 ots` vs. `OSSL fe-64 + CryptOpt`)
-- Calculate the ratio in the paper: e.g. for Intel i7 12G `412/394` = 1.045, CryptOpt is around 4.5% faster)
+- Calculate the ratio in the paper: e.g. for Intel i7 12G (the closest one to our Intel i9 13G) `412/394 = 1.045` (CryptOpt is around 4.5% faster)
-- Calculate the ratio in the experiment: `411/395` = 1.040, CryptOpt is around 4% faster)
+- Calculate the ratio in the experiment: `231/218 = 1.059` (CryptOpt is around 5.9% faster)

-It those are similar enough, considering architectural differences, noise and the variability of performance claims, the claims can be approved.
+It those are similar enough, considering architectural differences, noise and variability of performance claims in general, the claims can be approved.
 Otherwise, try to optimize again (after a reboot maybe) or on a different machine, which matches the one from our experiment closer.

 ## Optimization is platform specific (Claim VI)